 Why you should care

 Simple: Diamond cut grade is the most critical factor in determining the “sparkle,” which makes diamonds unique.
 If you’re not concerned with the brilliance, then you’ll probably be better off with another type of gemstone.
-But, since you’re here, we’ll assume that’s not the case.
+But since you’re here, we’ll assume that’s not the case.

 The most important aspect of the lab-grown diamond cut is how light is reflected.
 Lab-grown diamond cuts are highly complex and are designed to reflect as much light as possible to maximize the “sparkle” of the diamond.
-This requires the stone to be cut in certain angles and that the depth-to-surface and other ratios are exactly right.
+This requires the stone to be cut at certain angles and that the depth-to-surface and other ratios are exactly right.

 If you buy a fancy-shaped diamond (that is, anything but a round brilliant), the chances are that the cut will not be graded.
 However, if you are in the market for a fancy-shaped diamond, you can jump to this section to learn why they are often not graded.

-Mined vs lab-grown diamond cut
+Mined vs. lab-grown diamond cut